This blog will explore the blast radius of an attack on cloud native applications.

 Same as with registry, IaaS platforms and so on, Kubernetes has the concept of user and service account that it boils down to a pretty static token.
 Any leak of the token, and a third party can get direct access to your Kubernetes cluster.
 Similar to gcloud, if you read these credentials in the clear from a default file (~/.kube/config).
 If a user loses these credentials, the attacker has the same access to the cluster as the original user.
 And because there is an automatic renewal process, the attacker will continue to have this access for a while.
 In other words, the attack is not just something that can be limited in time over 24 hours and until the credentials expire.

-Last but not least, one needs to worry about the blast radius of attacks on the container runtime.
-Lots has been written about this and we will not spend too much time on the topic.
+Last but not least, let’s discuss the security blast radius of attacks on the container runtime of cloud native applications.
+Lots has been written about this, and we will not spend too much time on the topic.
 The bottom line is that with proper configuration one can minimize the attack surface.
 Using user namespaces, proper controls on seccomp profiles and so on.

 Without proper management of identities and access control in these platforms, a single attacker can create havoc without actually anything fancier than stealing the user credentials of finding an API key in Github.
-It is well known that Amazon AWS is actually scanning Github for API keys, but this sensitive information can actually leak in many different ways.
+It is well known that Amazon AWS actually scans Github for API keys, but this sensitive information can leak in many different ways.

 The problem is amplified with programmatic access to APIs that brings out the power of these platforms.
 This programmatic access becomes the weakest link.